neilmendoza/ofxCorkCsg/readme.md

 ## Usage

-The addon includes mesh generation functions that will work "out of the box" with the boolean operation:
+The addon includes mesh generation functions that create meshes that will work "out of the box" with the boolean operations:

 * **cylinder(ofMesh& mesh, float height, float radius)**
 * **void sphere(ofMesh& mesh, float radius)**